 Strengthen Customer Communication

-Customer preferences are driving insurance behavior more than ever before.
+The future of insurance is being driven by customer preferences more than ever before.
 Future-proofing research and development will demand closer attention to customer behavior.

 Fortunately, technology offers a way to improve customer communication.
 Not only does the Internet make it possible to stay connected with customers more easily, but tools like artificial intelligence help to answer customer questions anytime, anywhere, says Alyssa Hunt, senior vice president of technical operations for QBE North America.